 The solidarity of Algeria with the South African people has been illustrated again by the leading role played by our country in the expulsion of apartheid South Africa from the United Nations General Assembly in 1974.
-The General Assembly was then under the chairperson of HE.
-Mr. Abdelaziz BOUTEFLIKA, who was at that time Minister of Foreign Affairs of Algeria.
-This contribution of President BOUTEFLIKA is well known as “BOUTEFLIKA’s ruling”.
+The General Assembly was then under the chairperson of former President, Mr. Abdelaziz BOUTEFLIKA, who was at that time Minister of Foreign Affairs of Algeria.

 Just after his release from prison in 1990, the late Nelson MANDELA visited Algiers where he paid a special tribute to Algeria for the strong and permanent support given to the South Africans and himself in the struggle for freedom and dignity.

-Following the passing of the late MANDELA, President BOUTEFLIKA decreed eight days of national mourning, an honour usually reserved only to the Algerian Heads of State.
+Following the passing of the late MANDELA, Algeria decreed eight days of national mourning, an honour usually reserved only to the Algerian Heads of State.

 Drawing on the same source of values, Algeria and South Africa are today engaged in a strategic partnership materialized by one of the first bi-national commissions for cooperation established by South Africa with another country, the Algerian-South African High Binational Commission for Cooperation (HCBNC), created by Agreement of 22 September 2000.